 Youth on suicide watch kills himself

-von Mikey Powell Campaign
+originally by: Mikey Powell Campaign

-Anthony Redding, alt 16, was reported to had been on a five-minute suicide watch in the health care wing of the Brinsford Young Offenders’ Institution near Wolverhampton by prison authorities, but was found hanged on 14th February 2000.
+Anthony Redding, aged 16, was reported to had been on a five-minute suicide watch in the health care wing of the Brinsford Young Offenders’ Institution near Wolverhampton by prison authorities, but was found hanged on 14th February 2000.
 Police arrested Anthony for stealing a car.
 He was charged with taking the car, driving without insurance and without a license.

 Following his conviction his mother, Helen Redding, said that Anthony should have faced a different punishment.
 Mrs Redding added, “Anthony never did anything violent.
 He took a car.
 They could have given him a different sentence, rather than lock him up.”

 The young man hanged himself after starting a four-month sentence for the motoring offence and breached court orders.
 He died the next day.
 At the time of his death, he had been on a five-minute suicide watch in the health care wing of the centre.
 Anthony had first tied a noose round his neck as he was being driven to Brinsford from court.
 Anthony’s Mother was aware her son had tried to hang himself on a previous two-month spell at Brinsford in 2000 after another inmate had broken his nose.